Skip to main content

 Biography

-Professor Chen’s research focuses on comparative private law and international arbitration.
-He has published extensively in these areas in legal journals, edited volumes of multidisciplinary scholarship, interdisciplinary journals and monographs.
+His research focuses on comparative private law, Chinese civil law, and international arbitration.
+His work sits at the intersection of comparative private law and transnational dispute resolution, with particular focus on China's evolving role in global legal governance.
 He has secured multiple research grants, including four General Research Funds from the Hong Kong Research Grants Council.
 He has served as an external reviewer for grant bodies in the USA, Hong Kong, the UK, Israel, Poland, and Australia, and as an institutional reviewer for the 2020 Hong Kong Research Assessment Exercise (RAE).
-Currently, he leads a multi-volume project on article-by-article English commentary of the Chinese Civil Code.
+Professor Chen currently leads a major multi-volume project producing the first article-by-article English-language commentary on the Chinese Civil Code, bringing together leading scholars from China, Europe and abroad.
+This project is widely regarded as a landmark contribution to comparative and transnational private law scholarship.

 Selected Grants